 This building is in a mostly residential neighborhood of early twentieth century, two story frame buildings.
 The only other exception to the residential character of the area is the one story commercial building to the east at the corner of Lake avenue and Oil Mill Road.

-Historic Use: Cultural Center, Restaurant
+Date(s): 1956 Style(s): Commercial Historic Use: Cultural Center, Restaurant Present Use: Cultural Center, Restaurant

 Accessibility: